engindemiray/youtube-video-downloader/README.md

 $ pip3 install -r requirements.txt
 ```

-Run the app with this command:
+Run the app:
 ``` bash
 $ python3 main.py
 ```

 ## Example Usage

+You can also use the core `download_video()` function directly in your Python code:
 ```python
 from downloader.video_downloader import download_video